Gujarat Pollution Control Board Consulting

 - Rules and guidelines issued under the Environment (Protection) Act, 1986 (especially those related to waste management).

-- Collaborating with Central Pollution Control Board and other agencies for research and development in pollution control technologies.
+- Collaborating with the Central Pollution Control Board and other agencies for research and development in pollution control technologies.

 - Handling public grievances and complaints related to pollution including taking action against violations.